smlindauer/open-model-manager-resources/addons/README.md

 ### Create Base Images
 Here are the types of model base images that are currently supported:

-* Python 2 base image is used for scoring Python 2 models
 * Python 3 base image is used for scoring Python 3 models
 * R base image is used for scoring R models